 Moderate-to-High Intensity Running Targets Harmful Belly Fat

 A study of 15 studies and 852 participants showed that, without any dietary modifications, aerobic exercise decreased belly fat.
-However, training at moderate to high intensity effectively reduced belly fat (28).
+However, moderate to high-intensity training effectively reduced belly fat (28).

 Finally, a study of 45 fit yet inactive women showed that, compared to steady-paced exercise or no exercise (30), high-intensity interval exercise three days a week substantially decreased body fat and belly fat.

 It doesn’t mean muscle loss when we say weight loss.
 In fact, high-intensity workouts such as sprinting help you build lean muscle mass (fatless) and develop powerful muscles.